zderApfel/RoU/README.md

 In addition, there's a few additional attributes that apply only to NPCs

+### Reputation

-* Reputation: Represents the NPCs opinion of the player character
+*  Represents the NPCs opinion of the player character

+### Loyalty

-* Loyalty: Represents a mercenary's loyalty to the cause
+* Represents a mercenary's loyalty to the cause
+* Replaces reputation if hired

+### Cowardice [CONFIDENTIAL]
-* Cowardice [CONFIDENTIAL]: The liklihood that the NPC will flee from combat when damaged or threatened. *HINT: This decreases significantly when an NPC is armed.*
+* The liklihood that the NPC will flee from combat when damaged or threatened
+* *HINT: This decreases significantly when an NPC is armed.*

 ## Passive Activites